openstack-archive/fuel-specs/specs/7.0/ssl-endpoints.rst

 stage 1
 ~~~~~~~

-- Generate a certificate from Fuel (probably by Nailgun) that will be used
+- Generate a certificate from Fuel that will be used for authentication.
-  for authentication.
-It can be self-signed or we can generate a CA authority.
+  It can be self-signed.

 - We need to provide the possibility to the user to deactivate SSL if he
   doesn't want to use the one generated by Fuel.